JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Sonarr.md

 ### Remote Path Mapping

-In this guide, we'll be setting up Sonarr/Radarr to communicate to plex so that a plex scan occurs finding only the new downloads.
+In this guide, we'll be setting up Sonarr/Radarr to use the remote path mapping to enable instantaneous Media management and limit disk Input/Output.
 This guide assumes the following:

 •	You have a working Sonarr/Radarr